 We have recently made the PWM support even more flexible!
 The AVR Dx-series parts allow the TCA0 (which can do 6 8-bit PWM channels) to be pointed at the first 6 pins within any port, configured using the

-PORTMUX.TCAROUTEA register In the latest 1.3.x versions of DxCore, analogWrite() checks that register to determine if a pin has PWM, so if you change that register to point TCA0 at a different port, analogWrite() will understand that.
-There are some helper functions to do this more gracefully in the
+PORTMUX.TCAROUTEA register In the latest 1.3.x versions of DxCore, analogWrite() checks that register to determine if a pin has PWM currently, so if you change that register to point TCA0 at a different port, analogWrite() will understand that (this sounds far less efficient than it is - the way that PWM pins are organized is maximally convenient, and it imposes very little overhead compared to the rest of the Arduino API).
+There are some helper functions to gracefully handle changing which port the timer is pointed at in the

-DxCore.h library, as well.
-Also, TCD0 can output PWM on PA4, PA5, PA6 or PA7 - though you only get two PWM waveforms at a time - previously we picked the two of those that we thought were less useful.
+DxCore.h.
+Also, TCD0 can output PWM on PA4, PA5, PA6 or PA7 - though you only get two PWM waveforms at a time - previously we picked the two of those that we thought were less useful for other purposes.
 Now, you can use any of them.
 The catch is that there are only two channels.
 PA4 and PA6 share one channel, and PA5 and PA7 share the other - if you try to get PWM out of both members of one of those pairs, you'll end up with the same signal coming out of both.
 But at least now you can pick which pins to use, since all of those pins have many other special functions.

 This hardware embraces the same principle - while it can be used out of the box as a basic Arduino-compatible board - with Optiboot for serial uploads on the same port as the serial monitor and the like, these boards are also equipped with a series of solder-bridge jumpers to disable reset, connect the DTR and CTS pins of the serial header to the I/O pins (including a configuration designed specifically to cater to RS485 users), disconnect various power supplies from the power to the chip - and reverse any of these with a dab of solder across a jumper.